 Each solution is either built specifically for one demographic, or it was made for the whole lot, anyone and everyone.

-Here’s a few pricing questions you can use to probe if the sticker price is seducing you into a less than prudent decision.
+Here are a few pricing questions you can use to probe if the sticker price is seducing you into a less than a prudent decision.

 Does the integration process work to your benefit?

 This one is simple, it boils down to who does what and if you’re paying for it.

 With all the previous integration concerns mentioned above, are you confident in your team’s ability to integrate a DIY solution?
 If so, then ensure the product is optimized for that type of implementation.
 Some of them aren’t.

 However, if you’re not into the idea of having your team dedicate resources integrating the solution, then don’t waste your time trial-and-erroring a DIY solution.
 A white-glove provider would be the more prudent choice.
 Let the experts do what they do best and you do what you do best.

 If it’s a price decision, realize you are either going to pay for your time or the solution provider’s time.